-Well hello there and happy new year.
+Well, hello there and happy new year.

 The way I figure it, everyone had events and holidays cancelled, and many people lost and missed out on a whole lot more than that.
-My heart goes out to all those who were unable to say either goodbye (or hello) to loved ones, who were unable to offer support to those who needed it, who had weddings and trips of a lifetime cancelled, who lost their income and their security, who haven’t been able to find their way home.
+My heart goes out to all those who were unable to say either hello (or goodbye) to loved ones, who were unable to offer support to those who needed it, who had weddings and trips of a lifetime cancelled, who lost their income and their security, who haven’t been able to find their way home.

 What did you do that you’ve never done before?